Dent selected All-MW and Defensive Team, Gomez named All-Freshman Team

 2006 Wyoming Cowboy and Cowgirl Basketball Media Day, 10/18/06

-Joe Legerski will be entering his 11th season as the head women's basketball coach at the University of Wyoming.
+Joe Legerski will be entering his 14th season in 2016-17 as the head women's basketball coach at the University of Wyoming.
 He was named head coach on May 1, 2003 and became the sixth head coach in Cowgirl history.

 He recorded his first career coaching victory on Dec.
 13, 2003, as Wyoming defeated Montana State Billings, 62-51.
 His first conference win came on Jan.
 17, 2004 against rival BYU.